-We design sculptural signature pieces in every project, deriving inspiration from our clients' home, lifestyle, or art collections, and in this rooftop garden, a miniature Agapanthus hedge design frames the surrounding urban treescape architecturally.
-We continually develop advanced powder coating techniques to enhance foliage reflections, and accentuate architectural shadows across clear planter surfaces.
+We design sculptural signature pieces in every project, deriving inspiration from our clients' homes, lifestyles or art collections, and in this rooftop garden, a miniature Agapanthus hedge design frames the surrounding urban treescape daintily.
+We continually research advanced powder coating techniques to enhance foliage reflections, and accentuate architectural shadows across clear planter surfaces.
 Many of our cutting-edge containers feature apertures or cavities, as further daylight invigorates urban roof terrace designs by articulating contemporary dynamics, while preserving remarkable vistas.
 Working primarily for private clients, this distinctive approach forms unique settings, tailored to each site – defining our brainchild of outdoor planters, troughs and containers in modern roof terrace schemes.

 6 roof terrace

-In this comprehensive home refurbishment project, we modified the garden's intended decking orientation, and built it inline with the roof terrace's layout.
-An expansive vista from the master bedroom unveils the fluidity of this subtle modification, where a myriad of wood details portrays a cohesive design continuum.
+In this comprehensive home refurbishment project, we modified the garden's intended decking orientation, building it inline with the roof terrace's layout.
+An expansive vista from the master bedroom unveils the fluidity of this modification, where the subtlety of wood details portrays a cohesive design continuum.
 Such on-site tweaks enhance an outdoor space beyond the initial vision, when a versatile team of garden designers liaises closely with supportive, inspiring clients.
 This hands-on, fine-tuning methodology forms a pivotal element of our continual intimate garden design dialogue within diverse residential settings and roof garden projects.

 7 family garden

-In this Highbury garden, we retained two mature Chusan palm trees which provide an established, complete structure.
-A duo of artificial grasses, varying in colour and height, defines an invigorating, low upkeep soft play area for two boys.
-We built the design to its finite detail, bar an omission of a third Palm tree on the right, as specified in the original master plan.
+In this Highbury garden, we retained two mature Chusan palm trees which provide an established complete structure.
+A duo of artificial grasses, varying in both colour and height, defines an invigorating low upkeep soft play area for two young boys.
+We built the design to its finite detail, bar an omission of a third Palm on the right as specified in the original master plan.
 Instead, we planted an evergreen Wheel tree, Trochodendron aralioides, to camouflage a built-in storage unit.
-These last-minute, on-site modifications added further substance, as hardwood is repeated across the entire hard landscaping, with greater foliage variety in a timely tweaking of the family tree!
+These last-minute, on-site modifications added further substance, as hardwood is repeated across the entire hard landscaping with greater foliage variety – in a timely tweaking of the family tree!

 8 london bridge